awesome-stable-diffusion/awesome-stable-diffusion/README.md

 ## Official Repositories

- **[CompVis/Stable Diffusion](https://github.com/CompVis/stable-diffusion)** - The official release of Stable Diffusion with cli, an AI-based Safety Classifier to (detect and suppresses sexualized content and all the necessary files to get running.
+* **[CompVis/Stable Diffusion](https://github.com/CompVis/stable-diffusion)** - The official release of Stable Diffusion with cli, an AI-based Safety Classifier to (detect and suppresses sexualized content and all the necessary files to get running.
+* [stability-AI/stability-sdk](https://github.com/stability-AI/stability-sdk) - The official SDK to build python applications integrating against StabilityAI's cloud platform instead of hosting the model yourself.
+Operation requires an API Key (🖊️💵)

 ## Actively Maintained Forks

 All forks listed here add additional features and optimisations and are generally faster than the original release as they will keep the model in memory rather than reloading it every prompt.
 Most forks seem to remove the Safety Classifier, making them potentially unsuitable for chat-bots and other environments that may deploy automated detection